Robert Lewandowski: 2013–2017: Assuming captaincy

-2017–present: All-time Poland top scorer
+2017–2025: All-time Poland top scorer, short-lived retirement

-On 5 October 2017, Lewandowski scored a hat-trick in a 6–1 win over Armenia to take his tally to 50 goals for Poland, surpassing the previous record of 48 goals set by Włodzimierz Lubański to become the all-time top scorer for Poland.
-On 8 October 2017, Lewandowski scored a goal in a 4–2 win over to Montenegro taking his tally to 51 goals for Poland.
-He finished the 2018 FIFA World Cup qualification campaign with 16 total goals, a record for a European World Cup qualifier.
+On 5 October 2017, Lewandowski scored a hat-trick in a 6–1 victory against Armenia to take his tally to 50 goals for Poland, surpassing the previous record of 48 goals set by Włodzimierz Lubański to become the all-time top scorer for Poland.
+On 8 October, Lewandowski scored a goal in a 4–2 victory against Montenegro, taking his tally to 51 goals for Poland.
+He finished the 2018 FIFA World Cup qualification campaign with a total of 16 goals, a record for a European World Cup qualification.

 Lewandowski was called up to the 23-man Polish squad for the 2018 FIFA World Cup in Russia.
-Lewandowski played every minute in all three matches, against Senegal, Colombia and Japan.
-Lewandowski did not score a goal as Poland did not qualify for the knockout phase.
+Lewandowski played every minute in all three matches against Senegal, Colombia, and Japan.
+He did not score any goals and Poland failed to qualify for the knockout phase.

-On 19 June 2021, in Poland's second group match of UEFA Euro 2020 against Spain, Lewandowski scored the equalising goal in a 1–1 draw; hence, he became the first Polish player to score in three consecutive European Championships.
-On 23 June, he scored a brace in a 2–3 defeat against Sweden; however, Poland finished last in their group and were knocked out from the group stages.
+On 19 June 2021, in Poland's second group stage match of UEFA Euro 2020 against Spain, Lewandowski scored the equalising goal in a 1–1 draw.
+He became the first Polish player to score in three consecutive European Championships.
+On 23 June, he scored a brace in a 3–2 defeat against Sweden, but Poland finished last in their group and were knocked out in the group stage.

-Lewandowski was selected for national squad ahead of the 2022 FIFA World Cup in Qatar.
-During the first game against Mexico, he missed a penalty; however, in the second match against Saudi Arabia, he scored his maiden goal at a FIFA World Cup as his Poland downed the first match giant killer Saudi Arabia 2–0, ultimately played a key role in condemning Saudi Arabia and Mexico to elimination.
-He scored his second World Cup goal on a penalty in a 3–1 loss to France in the round of 16.
+Lewandowski was selected for the national squad ahead of the 2022 FIFA World Cup in Qatar.
+During the first match against Mexico, he missed a penalty.
+However, in the second match against Saudi Arabia, Lewandowski scored his first FIFA World Cup goal Poland 2–0.
+He scored his second World Cup goal on a penalty in a 3–1 loss against France in the round of 16.

+In June 2024, Lewandowski was named in the final 26-man squad for UEFA Euro 2024 in Germany.
+In Poland's third group stage game, he converted a penalty kick to equalize in a 1–1 draw against France, but Poland exited the tournament after finishing at the bottom of their group.

+Lewandowski was not called up for two June 2025 matches against Moldova and Finland, citing exhaustion after the end of the club season.
+On 8 June, following the decision of head coach Michał Probierz to name Piotr Zieliński new captain of the Poland national team, Lewandowski announced he would not play for the national team as long as Probierz was the manager.
+Following Lewandowski's remarks and Poland's defeat against Finland in the 2026 World Cup qualifiers, Probierz resigned.

+Following the appointment of Jan Urban as Poland manager on 16 July 2025, reports of Lewandowski's national team return ahead of the September matches against the Netherlands and Finland surfaced.
+In August 2025, he was selected for the September games and reinstated as Poland's captain.